nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 - the elapsed time between now and the last processed record was submitted, only if there is some lag: `latency`

 For instance:
-- A lag of 3 indicates that the computation pool has 3 records to process to catchup with the producer.
+- A lag of 3 indicates that the computation pool has 3 records to process to catch up with the producer.
 - A latency of 5min indicates that the computation is 5 min behind the producer.

-If the latency keep growing then it is probable that the computation is in failure.
+If the latency keeps growing, then it is probable that the computation is in failure.

-The `stream.sh` script expose the above metrics, it is part of Nuxeo distribution in the `bin` directory.
+The `stream.sh` script exposes the above metrics, it is part of Nuxeo distribution in the `bin` directory.

 To get the lag, pos and end for all streams and computations:
 ```bash